jorchard/cs489.github.io/index.md

 ## Goals
 By the end of the course, students will be able to:
-- Write a program to simulate the activity of a network of neurons
+- Write a program to simulation the activity of a network of neurons
-- Formulate a neural learning method as a gradient-based optimization
+- Formulate a neural learning method as gradient-based optimization
-- Write a program (in Python) to implement a neural learning method from scratch
+- Derive a neural learning method based on energy minimization
-- Use a software package and supplied data to train a neural network
+- Encode and decode data from the activity of a population of neurons
+- Evaluate implementations, designs, and optimization strategies
 - Identify some commonalities between artificial neural networks and the brain

 ## Textbooks